bpm-diag/smartRPA/README.md

 ## Installation and execution:

 Make sure you are using _64bit_ version of Python 3.8.1.
 You can download it from the official site for [Windows](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg).
 Do not install Python from a package manager like _brew_.

+On Windows always run cmd as _admin_.

 #### 1. **Install dependencies**

--   Install project dependencies
+-   Install project dependencies ()

     ```bash
     pip3 install -r requirements.txt